jafingerhut/core.btree-vector/doc/intro.md

 # Introduction to core.btree-vector

+This document is unlikely to be of interest, unless you want to know how and why the data structures and operations in the core.btree-vector library work, and similarly for Clojure's built in vector data structure.

 My original motivation for writing this library was to have an implementation of an immutable vector that supports O(log N) time concatenation operations, worst case, which is significantly faster